Traceable certified palm oil for local foods business

 From Q1 2015, Unilever’s local food factories will begin using traceable and certified (RSPO segregated) palm oil, with the transition expected to be complete by the end of 2015.
 This significant step comes just three years after Unilever ANZ announced that all of its local palm oil use was covered through Green Palm certificates.

-Clive Stiff, Chairman and CEO of Unilever ANZ, said: “The move to RSPO segregated palm oil for our locally produced foods products is an important step on our journey towards achieving full traceability and sustainability across our supply chain.
+Clive Stiff, Chairman and Chief Executive Officer of Unilever ANZ, said: “The move to RSPO segregated palm oil for our locally produced foods products is an important step on our journey towards achieving full traceability and sustainability across our supply chain.
 While we know there is still more to do, I’m delighted we have made significant progress on our Unilever Sustainable Living Plan targets and remain at the forefront of businesses working to ensure the long term sustainability of the palm oil industry.”

 “This is about doingthe right thing for our planet, our consumers and for the future of our business,” added Stiff.